kevinpanaro/HassIO_Config/README.md

 ### Config Folders
  - [alexa]: All things Alexa.
 A unique folder structure due to how the alexa smart home component is set up.
- - [automations]: Standard !include, but I'll split these up to have the file name match whats being automated.
+ - [automation]: Standard !include, but I'll split these up to have the file name match whats being automated.
  - [cover]: Any cover here, !include_dir_merge_list, so split into lists of types of covers.
  - [device_tracker]: Same as cover, usually split into the component type
  - [group]: Uses !include_dir_merge_named, and splits up into types of groups